By Vicki Caruana

 Helping your child build resiliency is the best way to combat many of the concerns she may have about school.
 You may not be able to deal specifically with every circumstance, but you can foster a more resilient attitude in your child:

 Maintain a daily routine.
 Children crave structure and feel safer with routine.
 A home that has less structure may cause anxiety for children as they struggle with the more rigid environment at school.
-Routine at home can also foster more positive and effective homework habits.
+Routines at home can also foster more positive and effective homework habits.

 Teach your child self-care.
 Children don’t inherently know how to add balance to their lives, so a parent modelling self-care is essential.
 Look for opportunities to model balance in recreation, responsibilities and personal pursuits.